 Resource Efficiency

 Appointments to and dismissals from key government positions are the prerogative of the president.
-Although the 2017 constitutional reform endowed parliament with enlarged authority, for instance, to restrict the president’s choice of prime minister to the list of candidates fielded by the ruling party, these changes have little bearing on the political situation in the country.
-The appointment of most ministers, except for the ministers of foreign affairs, defense and interior, is a shared responsibility of the president and premier with a mandatory consultation of parliament.
-In practice, the prime minister, the entire cabinet, Supreme Court justices, regional and major city governors and many other officials are directly appointed by the head of state.
+Although the 2017 constitutional reform expanded the parliament’s authority – for instance, by restricting the president’s choice of prime minister to the pool of candidates fielded by the ruling party – these changes have little bearing on the real political situation.
+The appointment of most ministers – except the ministers of foreign affairs, defense and interior – is a shared responsibility of the president and prime minister, with the additional consultation of parliament ostensibly mandatory.
+In practice, the prime minister, the entire cabinet, Supreme Court justices, regional and major city governors, and many other officials are directly appointed by the head of state.

-The context is different for the majority of civil servants whose recruitment and employment are governed by the 2015 Law on Civil Service.
-Back in 2012, all public servants were divided into several classes, with their career advancement increasingly based on performance.
-In spite of these reforms, which are based on OECD standards, public administration is still viewed as clunky and inefficient.
-In its Global Competitiveness Index reports, the World Economic Forum has repeatedly pointed to “inefficient government bureaucracy” as a structural challenge for doing business in Kazakhstan.
+The context is different for most civil servants whose recruitment and employment are governed by the 2015 Law on Civil Service.
+In 2012, all public servants were divided into several classes, with career advancement increasingly contingent on performance.
+Despite these reforms modeled on OECD standards, the public administration is still viewed as clunky and inefficient.
+In its Global Competitiveness Index reports, the World Economic Forum has repeatedly identified “inefficient government bureaucracy” as a structural challenge to doing business in Kazakhstan.

-Regulatory and administrative inflation are also prominent issues.
-Creating a new ministry or agency or adopting new laws and regulations are often viewed as sufficient responses to specific problems.
+Regulatory and administrative “inflation” is also a prominent issue.
+Creating a new ministry or agency, or adopting new laws and regulations, is often seen as a sufficient response to specific problems.

-In terms of budget discipline, two factors merit pointing out.
-Kazakhstan’s high dependence on unpredictable external conditions makes it extremely difficult to ensure sound budget planning and execution without carrying out time-consuming structural improvements.
-Changing oil prices require regular revisions of growth forecasts, sometimes several times a year, along with inflation, current account deficit/surplus and budget deficit expectations.
+In terms of budgetary discipline, two factors are worth noting.
+Kazakhstan’s significant exposure to unpredictable external conditions makes it extremely difficult to ensure sound budget planning and execution without thorough analysis and subsequent policy adjustments.
+Fluctuating oil prices require regular revisions of growth forecasts – sometimes several times a year – along with updates to inflation, current account balance and budget deficit estimates.

 Efficient use of assets

-Instead of being a collective function, policy coordination is almost single-handedly performed by the presidential administration, which exercises effective oversight over governmental decisions and extends its controlling function to regional governments.
-Relations between the government and parliament may appear on the surface to be competitive, as cabinet ministers frequently have to justify themselves before members of parliament.
-Yet, final decisions are almost always driven by the presidential administration and meet little resistance from either members of parliament or the cabinet members concerned.
-The president always has the first and last word.
-Relations among ministries and their personnel are very limited, with almost no inter-agency cooperation when it comes to national security.
+Instead of functioning collectively, policy coordination is handled almost single-handedly by the presidential administration, which exercises effective oversight over government decisions at both the national and regional levels.
+Relations between the government and parliament may appear competitive on the surface, as cabinet ministers often have to justify their actions before legislators.
+Yet final decisions are almost always driven by the president’s office and encounter little resistance from either lawmakers or the cabinet members involved.
+The president has the first and last word.
+Relations among ministries and their personnel are limited, with almost no interagency cooperation on the issue of national security, for example.

-It is therefore unsurprising that whenever a contentious issue arises that may adversely impact people’s livelihoods, direct appeals continue to be made to the president in his capacity as the last hope and authority for social justice.
-The incumbent has the authority to scrap draft laws by either vetoing them or making them disappear from parliamentary debates, to revoke or amend existing measures and to suggest new ones that are then quickly approved through formal democratic processes.
+It is therefore unsurprising that whenever a contentious issue arises that may adversely impact people’s livelihoods, direct appeals continue to be made to the president in his capacity as the last arbiter.
+The incumbent has the authority to scrap draft laws by either vetoing them or withdrawing them from parliamentary debates.
+Moreover, he can revoke or amend existing measures and propose new ones that are then quickly taken up and approved through formal democratic channels.

-As a result, policies are coordinated from the top down, which leaves little room for civil society participation (i.e., public councils under local akimats), institutionalized lobbying (which is nonexistent) or interministerial compromise-seeking.
-This situation persists in an environment characterized by limited competition regarding policies.
+As a result, policies are coordinated from the top down, leaving little room for civil society participation (i.e., public councils under local akimats), institutionalized lobbying (which is nonexistent) or interministerial consensus-building.
+This situation persists in an environment characterized by limited political competition.

 Policy coordination

-Anti-corruption in Kazakhstan is the prerogative of the Anti-Corruption Agency.
-It was created in June 2019 as the successor to the National Anti-Corruption Bureau (NAB) under the Agency for Civil Service and the Fight Against Corruption.
+Anti-corruption efforts in Kazakhstan are overseen by the Anti-Corruption Agency, which was established in June 2019 as the successor to the National Anti-Corruption Bureau under the Agency for Civil Service and the Fight Against Corruption.
 The agency is subordinated to and reports directly to the president.
-It has inherited from the NAB the implementation of the national anti-corruption strategy for the period from 2015 to 2025, approved by then-President Nazarbayev in December 2014.
-In November 2015, Nazarbayev also signed into law a new anti-corruption bill that superseded the 1998 law.
-In February 2022, President Tokayev endorsed the new anti-corruption strategy for the period from 2022 to 2026.
+It has assumed responsibility from the National Anti-Corruption Bureau for implementing the national anti-corruption strategy for 2015 – 2025.
+In November 2015, then-President Nazarbayev signed into law a new anti-corruption bill that replaced a 1998 law.
+In February 2022, President Tokayev endorsed a new anti-corruption strategy extending through 2026.

 In recent years, Kazakhstan’s authorities have intensified efforts to publicize their anti-corruption policies using a combination of social media, on-site visits and public discussions.
-Another tool actively used by Kazakhstan is public councils, which operate as state bodies and currently comprise over 4,000 members.
-As of October 2022, 256 such organizations had come into existence: 35 at the national level and 221 operating locally.
-In 2015, the Law on Access to Information took effect, but its efficient use has been severely curtailed by various exemptions and contradictions in other legislation.
+Public councils, which operate as state bodies and currently comprise more than 4,000 members, serve as another actively used tool.
+By February 2024, 268 such organizations had come into existence, with 35 at the national level and 233 operating locally.
+In 2015, the Law on Access to Information took effect, but its effective use has been severely limited by various exemptions and regulatory discrepancies.

-This is in addition to the wide deployment of e-government, through which the authorities expect to combat corruption by eliminating direct physical interaction between citizens and public officials.
+This is in addition to the broad deployment of e-government functions, which authorities expect to use to combat corruption by eliminating direct contact between applicants and public officials.
 In its 2020 assessment report, the World Bank praised the increased alignment of Kazakhstan’s mandatory e-procurement rules with global best practices, yet also expressed some criticisms.
-Wholly state-owned companies still remain largely outside the unified legal framework (which now encompasses parastatal entities as well), while material obstacles limiting competition are faced by foreign bidders.
+State-owned companies remain largely outside the unified legal framework (which now encompasses parastatal entities as well), while foreign bidders face competition-related obstacles.

-In January 2020, Kazakhstan became the 50th member state of the Council of Europe’s organ in charge of ensuring compliance with and effective implementation of the council’s anti-corruption standards.
-This Group of States against Corruption (GRECO) issued in March 2022 a report resulting from two rounds of evaluations.
-The report noted, inter alia, that “the anti-corruption action taken by the Kazakh authorities, while commendable, needs to translate itself into more impact-driven results” and that “the lack of a developed civil society with truly independent interest groups” made fighting corruption challenging.
+In January 2020, Kazakhstan became the 50th member state of the Group of States against Corruption (GRECO), the Council of Europe’s body responsible for ensuring compliance with and effective implementation of the Council’s anti-corruption standards.
+In a March 2022 report, GRECO noted that “the anti-corruption action taken by the Kazakh authorities, while commendable, needs to translate itself into more impact-driven results” and that “the lack of a developed civil society with truly independent interest groups” made fighting corruption challenging.

-Prior to 2014, the Agency for Fighting Economic and Corruption Crimes was responsible for both anti-corruption activities and fighting organized financial crime, such as money laundering, fraud and terrorism financing.
-In January 2021, the president instructed the government to lay the groundwork for a new independent agency tasked with preventing economic crimes.
-The new Financial Monitoring Agency has been leading highly publicized anti-financial crime investigations, such as the one against Kairat Boranbayev, former CEO of KazTransGas.
-It has since returned to the state significant assets from former President Nazarbayev’s cronies.
+Prior to 2014, the Agency for Fighting Economic and Corruption Crimes was responsible both for anti-corruption efforts and for combating organized financial crimes such as money-laundering, fraud and terrorism financing.
+Since 2021, the Agency for Financial Monitoring has led highly publicized anti-financial crime investigations, such as the case against Kairat Boranbayev, former CEO of KazTransGas.
+It has also helped return to the state significant assets surrendered by wealthy individuals, including members of former President Nazarbayev’s extended family.

-Also in January 2021, universal asset and income declarations were introduced, with deployment in several stages.
-In Stage 1 (2011 – 2022), the obligation to declare one’s assets applies to public officials and their spouses.
-In Stage 2 (2023), it will extend to employees of state institutions, quasi-public sector entities and their spouses.
-In Stage 3 (2024), it will further extend to the managers and owners of legal entities and sole traders, plus their spouses.
-The declaration will become universal as of 2025.
+Universal asset and income declarations were introduced in January 2021 as part of a multistage process.
+In Stage 1 (2021 – 2022), the obligation to declare assets applied to public officials and their spouses.
+In Stage 2 (2023), it began to apply to employees of state-owned enterprises and parastatal entities and their spouses.
+In Stage 3 (2024), it was further extended to managers and owners of any legal entities as well as to sole traders, along with their spouses.
+The declarations were supposed to apply to everyone else in 2025, but in November 2024 the government decided to scrap Stage 4, arguing that the remaining individuals’ income and financial positions were already sufficiently visible.

 Anti-corruption policy